NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 # openstack-config --set /etc/neutron/neutron.conf DEFAULT \ core_plugin ml2 # openstack-config --set /etc/neutron/neutron.conf DEFAULT \ service_plugins router

-Note We recommend adding verbose = True
+Note We recommend adding verbose = Trueto the[DEFAULT]section in/etc/neutron/neutron.confto assist with troubleshooting. -

 Comment out any lines in the